Skip to navigation Skip to main content

 Charline von Heyl

-Charline von Heyl’s first exhibition at Xavier Hufkens presents a suite of new paintings and works on paper that dazzle in their invention, wit, and formal tension.
+Charline von Heyl’s first exhibition at Xavier Hufkens presents a dynamic suite of new paintings, works on paper, and lithographs that pulse with invention, wit, and formal tension.
 Long regarded as a vital force in contemporary painting, von Heyl conjures a visual universe that is as expansive as it is unpredictable.
-The result is a protean body of work, yet instantly recognisable for its confidence and inventiveness.
+What emerges is a protean body of work: restless, confident, mercurial, and alive with inquiry and mischief.